Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Speaker Bio

-Megan Dorton is faculty at Portland Community College and is long time civil rights and anti-poverty lawyer..
+Megan Dorton is faculty at Portland Community College and a long-time civil rights and anti-poverty lawyer.

 1:30 – 1:45 PM